Jawk: AWK for Java

 Jawk aims to be a practical AWK implementation for JVM environments, but it is not a byte-for-byte clone of every historical AWK behavior.
 Some differences are deliberate and come from the way Jawk integrates with Java:

 • Regular expression behavior follows Java's regex engine, which may differ from traditional AWK regexes in edge cases.
+Notably, alternation picks the first matching branch rather than the POSIX longest one, which can affect match(), field splitting with patsplit(), and similar content-driven matching: order alternatives longest-first.

 • printf() and sprintf() try to replicate C-style formatting but may have differences due to Java's formatting capabilities and limitations.